Valerie Van Peel: Political work

-Van Peel studied communication sciences at Ghent University followed by a master's degree in journalism.
-She then worked for NRC Handelsblad in Rotterdam and as a reporter and presenter for Het Nieuwsblad and Actua TV.
+Van Peel joined the N-VA in 2009 and worked as the faction secretary for party in the Belgian Senate from 2011 to 2012.
 In the municipal elections of 2012, she was elected as councilor for the N-VA in Kapellen before resigning in 2019 to focus on her parliamentary functions.
 In the 2014 Belgian federal election, she was elected to the Member of the Chamber of Representatives for the Antwerp constituency.
 In 2021, she was appointed vice-chairwoman of the N-VA.
-Van Peel is a feminist but has written in support of scrapping positive discrimination in politics.